-MaaS America has an all-volunteer Board of Directors.
-The primary purposes of the Board are to ensure MaaS America is on track to meet its goals and to craft policies in support of these goals.
-The Board of Directors determines policies and plans, and the organization's staff carries out plans and implements policies.
+MaaS America has an all-volunteer Board of Advisors.
+They are very special people because they do all the work!
+The primary purpose of this group is quite broad: to ensure MaaS America thrives so it can meet its goals.
+The volunteers below determine association policies and plans, as well as carry them out (we really sweat our assets here).
 MaaS America benefits greatly from this dedicated group's broad industry knowledge and its enthusiasm about the role of mobility services in American society.

 Willy Dommen, Director of Technical Services, is responsible for the delivery of Auriga’s portfolio for technology related services to clients such as, fare collection, payments, ITS, mobile applications and enterprise applications across all transportation clients.
 Key areas of focus also includes connected transportation i.e., system integration architecture, fare payment solutions; autonomous vehicles and road tolling; all key elements of MaaS.
 Regional Transportation Lead at Accenture, Willy focused on transforming transportation payments by educating conservative stakeholders of the value of moving to a digital platform and leveraging the power of IoT to improve the customer experience.
 Transportation is a core vertical of smart cities, another key focus area was researching how payment data integrates with data from other smart city verticals to improve the everyday commute.
 As a Principal at Booz Allen Hamilton, Willy Dommen led the development of mobile and smart card projects for 20 years.
 He was a key contributor on smart card, RFID and mobile payment assignments around the world, for both government and private industry, including work completed for MTC's Clipper program in the San Francisco Bay Area.
 Mr. Dommen served as the hands-on advisor for the BART-Sprint mobile payment trial.
 He was also a leader for the Homeland Security Presidential Directive (HSPD) 12 initiative for several federal government agencies.
 In addition, Mr. Dommen’s client and project lists include development of leading edge technology evaluation and strategy development for financial services companies, RFID strategy for global manufacturers of electronic systems.
 He continues to serve clients on strategic and technical issues related to mobile payments technology.
 Mr. Dommen authors articles and presents internationally on strategy re electronic fare and mobile payment systems.